Neoncat-OG/TrollStore-IPAs/README.md

 All credit to their respective maintainers, I simply gather and update all the IPAs I have in one place

+All *future* app updates will contain some form of version numbers in the file names

 All files can be found in Releases

 Everything you can currently find in this repo: